CS3398-Europa-Six/CS3398--Europa--S2018/README.md

 Fernando - Continue gathering free data sets and merge to create a diverse and extensive dataabase.
 		   Follow up on API's referenced by USAA presenter and find alternatives that are free.

 Nathan - Added SQLite database and explored flask functions.
+Next step find api and work on web intigration.

 Chase - Help work on database functionality and information/access